-The United States’ entry into World War I is considered by many historians to be a turning point in the war.
+Many historians consider the United States’ entry into World War I to be a turning point in the war.
 There were many factors that ultimately brought the US into the war, though the significance of the Zimmermann Telegram cannot be understated.

 When World War I broke out in 1914, the United States had a firm commitment to remain neutral.
 Public opinion in the country was decidedly anti-war and Americans largely viewed the war as a conflict among Europeans.

 As the events of the war unfolded, the United States increasingly became at odds with Germany.
 The German policy of unrestricted submarine warfare led to the inevitable deaths of US citizens across the Atlantic shipping lanes.